hashicorp/consul/website/source/docs/acl/acl-auth-methods.html.md

 # ACL Auth Methods

-An auth method is a component in Consul that performs authentication against a trusted external party to authorize the creation of an appropriately scoped ACL token usable within the local datacenter.
+An auth method is a component in Consul that performs authentication against a trusted external party to authorize the creation of an ACL tokens usable within the local datacenter.

 The only supported type of auth method in Consul 1.5.0 is [`kubernetes`](/docs/acl/auth-methods/kubernetes.html).